c03rad0r/test-stablechannel-tollgate-module-basic-go/src/janitor/LLDD.md

 * The module should listen for NIP-94 events signed by trusted maintainers.
 * The module should verify the checksum of the downloaded package before installation.
 * The module should handle errors and exceptions during the package installation process.
-* The module should compare version numbers to determine if a new package is newer than the currently installed one.
+* The module should compare version numbers to determine if a new package is newer than the currently installed one, considering the release channel.

 ## Configuration